 - 4. Disaster Preparedness As climate change continues to affect weather patterns, disaster preparedness is also at the forefront of school designs.
 Schools are used as both Category 1 and Category 2 Shelters in cases of natural or manmade emergencies, hence the structural capacity and associated amenities must be included in designs where schools have been identified as an emergency shelter. - 5.
 Sustainability The management of the facility over its life cycle will require that attention be paid to resource and cost efficiency from construction through to upgrades/replacement. - 6.
 Community Engagement The Ministry has embraced the concept of the school as a community space.
 As such, it is envisioned that school plants will be used by the community for sporting activities and evening classes.
-There are several benefits to be derived from school facilities as a community space, especially the critical support from community partnerships for building stronger communities and shared responsibility as it relates to the upkeep of the property.
+Designs must therefore anticipate varying uses by the community, for example, sports and recreation, adult classes to develop skills.
 The pursuit of stronger communities also creates a meaningful opportunity for lifelong learning for all citizens.